bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Move the TA consultant bands to the database -- please can we have taxonomies?

-- [ ] Add permission required to monitor and result edit pages to protect
+- [-] Add permission required to monitor and result edit pages to protect

 - [ ] If I make all the text in a description into a link it must not prevent me from clicking to edit: maybe we could make the 'edit' label that pops up into  clickable?

 - [ ] Deploy to production tomorrow !!!

+- [ ] Re-engineer the indicator milestone table in Edit Result view to use the new approach with template view.

+- [ ] Use Marko's new site config to set the number of data entry columns shown?